Soukaina009/ML_Methods_Hub/README.md

 jupyter notebook notebooks/
 ```

-Each notebook loads the MNIST dataset, trains the model, and prints:
+Each notebook loads its dataset (MNIST, or Wine for the KNN notebook), trains the model, and prints:
 - accuracy on the train and test sets
 - a classification report (precision, recall, F1-score per digit)
 - a confusion matrix heatmap